CAHLR/Feedback-Study/README.md

 "allowBottomHint": false to the lesson.

 #### Choose your adventure
-Choose your adventure feature allows students choose the hint for the problem, which can be feedback, fixing, open-ended, manual hints, and worked solutions.
-To enable choose your adventure, attach "dynamicHintTypes": ["general", "feedback", "fixing"] and
-"chooseAdventure": true to the lesson.
+Choose your adventure feature allows students choose the hint for the problem, which can be feedback, open-ended, manual hints, and worked solutions.
+To enable choose your adventure, attach "dynamicHintTypes": ["general", "feedback"] and "chooseAdventure": true to the lesson.
 Additionally, make sure all of problems involved in the lesson with choose your adventure feature have included a new hint pathway for the worked solution.
 The example structure is here:
 ```